 The purpose of Alternative 2 is to implement actions that will eliminate human exposure and health risks by restricting future development activities, rather than by cleaning up the contamination.
-This alternative includes deed restrictions to prohibit future residential development onsite and site reviews, every five years, in accordance with Section 121(c) of CERCLA to ensure that human health and the environment are protected.
-The deed restrictions could be lifted if a future property owner seeking to develop the area for residential use were to properly remove and dispose of the soil containing elevated arsenic, in conjunction with the NYSDEC and USEPA.
+This alternative includes deed restrictions to prohibit future residential development onsite and site reviews, every five years, in accordance with Section 121(c) of could be lifted if a future property owner seeking to develop the area for residential use were to properly remove and dispose of the soil containing elevated arsenic, in conjunction with the NYSDEC and USEPA.
 Arsenic is non-biodegradable and would persist in the soil at the site indefinitely.
 Thus, the institutional controls and site reviews would continue indefinitely unless the arsenic contamination in soil was actively mitigated.